sefunmi4/qpp-lang/README.md

 Found in `/src`.
 Help us:
 - Parse new `qstruct`, `task<CPU>`, and `qregister` keywords
 - Build IR with gate macros, entanglement tracking, and auto-collapse
-- Simulate CPU/QPU behavior in a fallback runtime
+- Simulate CPU/QPU behavior in a fallback runtime with a prioritized asynchronous scheduler

 ---